Welcome to the

 When there is no rubidium available, and only selenium is present, the iron will be refused entry, since rubidium is what invites it in.
 If selenium were not available, but only rubidium were present, iron would enter the pore but could not be released at the capillary surface, so iron would be unavailable for that reason.

 The obvious questions to ask next are: Where is that regulating signal coming from?
-We think it may be regulated in the hypothalamus.
+We think it may be regulated in the thalamus, in the limbic brain.
 And why is the signal sometimes inaccurate?
 There might be emotional reasons, there might be a toxin, or a nutrient deficiency.
 These are questions that would need to be determined and resolved for each person.
-When the Iron Gate functions optimally, both Se and Rb have to be present, and both of them are abundant in Brazil nuts.
+When the Iron Gate functions optimally, both Se and Rb have to be present, and unless you have access to Biotics Rb-zyme, you would have to eat several Brazil nuts every day.

-There are several compounds and pharmaceuticals that can access the blood-brain-barrier and interfere with 5-hydroxytryptophan decarboxylase, the enzyme that transforms 5HTP into serotonin.
-Any of them have the potential for creating a serotonin shortage.
+There are several compounds and pharmaceuticals that access the blood-brain-barrier and interfere with 5-hydroxytryptophan decarboxylase, that should be transforming 5-HTP into serotonin.
+Any of these substances have the potential for creating a serotonin shortage.
 This would cause not only chemically mediated depression but the insomnia that accompanies it, since melatonin is derived from serotonin.

-We are not in a position to point out what these drugs are, in this context, but if you are taking these medications, a health practitioner who can muscle-test you could tell you how your body responds to them.
+We are not in a position to point out what these drugs are, in this context, but if you are taking medications, a health practitioner who can muscle-test you could tell you how your body responds to them, so you could then make some better choices.

 If these suggestions don’t help with sleep, you may be harboring some unprocessed night fears and hypervigilance, and these fears can often be released with bioenergy balancing.